-Bakich served as head coach at Michigan the last 10 seasons, leading the Wolverines to the 2019 College World Series championship series.
+Bakich, who was named head coach at Clemson on June 16, 2022 by Director of Athletics Graham Neff, served as head coach at Michigan for 10 seasons from 2013-22, leading the Wolverines to the 2019 College World Series championship series.
 Bakich also served as a head coach at Maryland (2010-12) and as an assistant coach at Vanderbilt (2003-09) along with his one year as volunteer assistant coach at Clemson in 2002.

 Bakich was the consensus national coach of the year in 2019, when he led Michigan to an NCAA runner-up finish and a 50-22 record.
 It marked the first time since 1966 that a Big Ten Conference team reached the championship game of the College World Series.

 He also led Michigan to the NCAA Tournament in 2015, 2017, 2021 and 2022, meaning five of his last seven teams (excluding 2020) advanced to the national tournament.
 Bakich guided the Wolverines to Big Ten Conference Tournament titles in 2015 and 2022 as well.
 He joined Rich Maloney as the only Michigan head coaches to win two Big Ten Conference titles over the previous 35 years.